 But if you stop to think about it, our need to sleep just doesn’t make sense.
 There we are, prone, immobile for a (recommended) eight hours.
 In the wild, that sounds like a downright invitation to be eaten.
 A vulnerability we humans are very aware of—as evidenced by the fact that some of our most famous attacks on one another have been carried out at night.
 So, why do we need to sleep at all?

 We do know two things: many people are trying to figure out why we need sleep and we do, most definitely need it.
-We can survive longer without food than we can without sleep.
+There are many theories out there as to why that is but all we can say for sure at the moment is that we can survive longer without food than we can without sleep.

 So have a good night’s sleep everyone!